-If you are arrested for a DUI, DWI, or DUID, you are required by law to have an NJ DWI lawyer by your side in court.
+If you are arrested for a DUI or DWI, you would be wise to have an NJ DWI lawyer by your side in court.
 Driving While Intoxicated (DWI) or Driving Under the Influence (DUI) are motor vehicle violations in the State of New Jersey (defined in N.J.S.A.
 39: 4-50).
-Also known as “drunk driving”, DWI charges are considered to be one of the most serious motor vehicle violations in NJ, and needs to be handled by a qualified DUI lawyer.
+Also known as “drunk driving”, DWI charges are considered the most serious motor vehicle violations in NJ, and should to be handled by a qualified DWI lawyer.

 If you or a loved one been charged with a DWI, DUI or a Breath Test Refusal and are you seeking to keep the DWI charge off your record and save your driver’s license, you will need an experienced New Jersey DWI attorney to represent you and to fight on your behalf.